ngwnos/ui-bits/README.md

 `ui-bits/style.css` wires up the utility classes the component expects.
 Beyond `LFOSlider`, helpers like `FrameLoopProvider`, `useFrame`, `useStoreMirror`, and the math utilities are re-exported from the package entry.

-The original Vite demo is still available via `bun run dev` if you want to poke around, but consumable code should come from the published package.
+The original Vite demo is still available via `bun run dev`; cloning the repo lets you explore everything locally.